munificent/craftinginterpreters/book/global-variables.md

 ^code interpret-define-global (1 before, 2 after)

 We get the name of the variable from the constant table.
-Then we <span name="pop">take</span> the value from top of the stack and store it in a hash table with that name as the key.
+Then we <span name="pop">take</span> the value from the top of the stack and store it in a hash table with that name as the key.

 <aside name="pop">